FOUNDER

 Words from the Founder

-I would like to first thank my parents for instilling in me the passion and desire to help and care for others.
+I would like to first thank God and my parents for instilling in me the passion and desire to help and care for others.
 They have given me the foundation of prayer, faith and willingness to serve.
 Thank you to the many members of my village who have been there for me; my three sisters Nina, Juanita and Gaye Jones, my Douglas Memorial Church Family, my little league baseball coaches, high school, college coaches, parents and students who stood beside me.
 These people made up my village and I thank you.

 It is our goal to be a blessing and support to others.
 We would like people to realize and understand all of us have stumbled.
 All of us have not made the best decisions.
 Each one of us had to fight for our sanity and survival in some way.